 Whistler Technologies’ equipment uses 10-25% of the electricity as solvent-based methods.
 It also eliminates the need for any costly consumable solvents.

 The equipment practically runs itself, and no staff with expensive technical skills are required.

 Overall this process will reduce the costs for the producer drastically, with these savings translating into significantly cheaper extracts for consumers.

 All of these cost savings also reduce the environmental impact of the processing.
 This is an incredible synergy of benefits where by producers can use the least expensive process, which simultaneously has the least environmental impact and best quality end products.

-This first and secondary processing is common to other high value agricultural products, like olive oil.
-Oil that comes from the first cold pressing is the most valuable and it is separated from second pressings and solvent extracts of the olive pulp as it can fetch a higher price.
+This first and secondary processing is common to other high-value agricultural products, like olive oil.
+Oil that comes from the first cold pressing is the most valuable, and is then separated from second pressings and solvent extracts of the olive pulp, as it can fetch a higher price.

 Ice water extraction gives a similar opportunity to take off the high value fractions with a solvent free method.
 The remaining biomass can be solvent extracted to make lower value commodity products.
-While many see the efficiency loss as a sticking point when comparing to solvent extraction, there is a silver lining that becomes very important: Flavor and effect.
+While many see the efficiency loss as a sticking point when comparing to solvent extraction, there is a silver lining that becomes very important: Flavour and effect.

 While there are some cannabinoids left on the biomass following extraction, they have a different terpene profile compared to the trichome.